forcedotcom/sfdx-core/DEVELOPING.md

 ### `yarn clean`

 This cleans all generated files and directories.
-Run `yarn cleal-all` will also clean up the node_module directories.
+Run `yarn clean-all` to also clean up the node_module directories.

 ### `yarn test`